-This is something you can achieve easily by adding carpet to the mix in your grey hallway design.
+This is a grey hallway idea you can achieve easily by adding carpet to the mix in your grey hallway design.
 But what to put where?
-It's down to taste, without doubt, but bear these style tips in mind: darker colours on the upper parts of a wall (ie, above dado rails) is better suited to a hallway with tall ceilings rather than lower ones; striped runners create the visual trick of making your hallway look longer; the darkest of shades, such as the dark grey carpet on the landing below, are best suited to the lowest part of the hallway, whether below dado level or on the floor.
+It's down to taste, without doubt, but bear these style tips in mind: darker colors on the upper parts of a wall (ie, above dado rails) is better suited to a hallway with tall ceilings rather than lower ones; striped runners create the visual trick of making your hallway look longer; the darkest of shades, such as the dark grey carpet on the landing below, are best suited to the lowest part of the hallway, whether below dado level or on the floor.

-For an alternative take on the traditional grey hallway and to create a striking industrial feel, consider opting for a statement poured concrete floor and walls with an on-trend micro-concrete finish.
-Breaking up your use of concrete with wood panelling is an easy way to add warmth and interest to a space.
+For an alternative take on traditional grey hallway ideas and to create a striking industrial feel, consider opting for a statement poured concrete floors and walls with an on-trend micro-concrete finish.
+Breaking up your use of concrete with wood paneling is an easy way to add warmth and interest to a space.

 Pairing light shades of grey with bright whites is the easiest way to create a timeless and sophisticated scheme in your hallway.
 This can be achieved by opting for white woodwork, furniture or artwork that will open up the space.

-This colour scheme is particularly effective if you're working with a small hallway, as light shades will make a small space feel instantly larger and lighter.
-For more tips on designing a small hallway, have a read of our guide.
+This color scheme is particularly effective if you're working with a small hallway idea, as light shades will make a small space feel instantly larger and lighter.

-While, for good reason, grey tends to be the go-to shade for many hallways, it has the potential to be a little lifeless if left un-styled.
+While, for good reason, grey hallway ideas tend to be the go to, this popular shade does have the potential to be a little lifeless if left un-styled.

 Opting for a statement coat stand, console table or even mirror frame in a wooden finish is an easy way to add warmth and break up an otherwise all-grey scheme.
 If yours is a light-starved hallway, it's definitely worth opting for a creamy grey like this one – it bounces tons of light around and is softer on the eye than steelier tones.